 - 1. nfsStorageHost and nfsStorageExportPath: Set values for these properties if the cluster needs to mount an NFS shared path from an NFS server.
-For information about setting up and configuring an NFS server for the staging area volume, refer to NFS Server Installation. - a.
-Note: Installing the helm chart with these properties set will create a persistent volume on the cluster.
-As such, the user installing the helm chart should either be a cluster-admin or should have the privileges to be able to create persistent volume on the cluster. - 2. stagePvcName: Set this property if the cluster needs to bind the pods to a persistent volume claim.
-Note that until this PVC is bound to a backing PV, the pods will not start getting created and as such, the cluster admin should ensure that the backing PV is either statically provisioned or dynamically provisioned based on the storage class associated with PVC. - 3. stagePvName and stageStorageClass: Set these properties if the cluster needs to bind the pods to a persistent volume with the associated storage class name.
+For information about setting up and configuring an NFS server for the staging area volume, refer to NFS Server Installation. - = - Installing the helm chart with these properties set will create a persistent volume on the cluster.
+As such, the user installing the helm chart should either be a cluster-admin or should have the privileges to be able to create persistent volume on the cluster. - The above parameters can also be used to auto-configure the mount-filesystem as the /mount-filesystems API is being deprecated from Hyperscale 21.0 onwards.
+To auto-configure the mount, you must also define the value for nfsStorageMountType parameter. - 2. stagePvcName: Set this property if the cluster needs to bind the pods to a persistent volume claim.
+Note that until this PVC is bound to a backing PV, the pods will not start getting created and as such, the cluster admin should ensure that the backing PV is either statically provisioned or dynamically provisioned based on the storage class associated with PVC.

+3. stagePvName and stageStorageClass: Set these properties if the cluster needs to bind the pods to a persistent volume with the associated storage class name.
 Once the helm chart installation starts, a PVC will be created that is managed by the helm.